s-victor/TinyPedal/README.md

 ### Known issues

-- Some KDE themes can make the text unreadable in the main window.
-Workaround: use the default light theme.
 - Widgets don't appear over the game window in KDE.
 Workaround: enable bypassing the window manager in the menu Config -> Compatibility.
 - Transparency of widgets doesn't work when desktop compositing is disabled.